microsoftarchive/mobile-web/MileageStats.Web/Helpers/readme.md

 we would receive a null reference exception when attempting to render it for Mustache.

-The method `Value` is the work around for this, as it resolves an expression into a Mustache formatted field.
+The method `Value` is the workaround for this, as it resolves an expression into a Mustache formatted field.
 In the case of standard rendering, it uses the expression to extract the corresponding value from the given model.

-These helpers also make a few assumption about the data that will eventually be bound to the Mustache templates.
+These helpers also make a few assumptions about the data that will eventually be bound to the Mustache templates.
 For example, `RouteValue` assumes that the JSON object bound to the template will include a property named `__route__` that contains data about the current route (see transtion.js for how that is attached).
 Likewise, `ViewBag` assumes a property named `__view__` (see ContentTypeAwareResult.cs for